Dust Prints: A Daily Practice

 Photo by Julia C Liu, 2023

 This body of work is dedicated to all service workers– in thinking of the recognition and tenderness they deserve.
-I would like to thank Julia C Liu, for being my playmate in photography.
-Thank you, Rhode Island State Council of the Arts, for supporting Dust Prints in its early days.
-Thank you, On Kawara, for inspiring this project and the question of how we can hold onto a day.
-Finally, thank you Xander Marro and Pippi Zornosa, for dreaming up The Wedding Cake House in the first place.
-I am indebted to this space and the women artists involved here for my politicization around labor and feminism.
+Thank you to Julia C Liu, for being my playmate in photography.
+Thank you Rhode Island State Council of the Arts, for supporting Dust Prints in its early days.
+Thank you On Kawara, for inspiring this project and the question of how we can hold on to a day.
+And, thank you Xander Marro and Pippi Zornosa, for dreaming up the Wedding Cake House in the first place.
+I am indebted to this project for my politicization around labor and feminism.

 Soil